Frequently Asked Questions

 Did you know how seemingly insignificant the jot/tittle/iota is?
 Have a look at this article from gotquestion.org.
 It's awesome.

 So all these flashes of "NO!
-DON'T OMIT THE DASH!" rushed through my head!
+DON'T DELETE THE DASH!" rushed through my head!

 If even the "insignificant" marks are important enough that the Lord says not to change anything, then I had better fall in line!